dd32/td-gh-ex/readme.txt

 3. The Secondary Sidebar is 20%.

 == Changelog ==
-1.0.3 : Update read more link spelling mistake and google fonts 1.0.2 : Updated version number due to pot file
+1.0.4 : Fixes navigation issue with padding on larger screens 1.0.3 : Update read more link spelling mistake and google fonts 1.0.2 : Updated version number due to pot file
 1.0.1 : Release